KarimKammoun/France-IOI/README.md

-France-IOI:
+#France-IOI:

-.Welcome to the France IOI Programs repository!
+##Welcome to the France IOI Programs repository!
 This repository contains programs for France IOI's levels 1, 2, and 3.
 The programs are organized by level and topic.

-.Contributing
+#Contributing:

-We welcome contributions to this repository!
+##We welcome contributions to this repository!
 If you have a program that you would like to submit, please follow these steps:

-1 - Fork the repository.
+###1 - Fork the repository.

-2 - Create a new branch for your program.
+###2 - Create a new branch for your program.

-3 - Add your program to the appropriate level directory.
+###3 - Add your program to the appropriate level directory.

-4 - Commit your changes and push to your branch.
+###4 - Commit your changes and push to your branch.

-5 - Create a pull request to merge your changes into the master branch.
+###5 - Create a pull request to merge your changes into the master branch.